DVS-devtools/js-platform/README.md

 # js-platform
 [![Greenkeeper badge](https://badges.greenkeeper.io/docomodigital/js-platform.svg)](https://greenkeeper.io/)

-JsPlatform is an utility that allows you to get the current user agent of your device.
+The JsPlatform library allows you to get the current user agent on your device.

 ## Usage
 ```javascript